-Sacristans are a small group, usually chosen by the Pastor or Deacon.
-The role of Sacristan is to prepare for all the Liturgical needs for the mass (pre and post mass).
+Sacristans are a small group, usually chosen by Fr.
+Ray or Deacon Lou.
+The role of Sacristan is to prepare for all Liturgical Needs for mass (pre and post mass).
 During special Liturgical celebrations the Sacristan may be on duty in the Sacristy preparing for the various events that are taking place during mass (washing of the feet, presentation of oils, etc.).

 There is a Sacristan assigned to each mass.
 These roles are not usually rotated, as each mass is a little different.

-Training: All sacristans must be certified Eucharistic Ministers of Holy Communion (EMsHC).
+Training: All sacristans must be certified EMHC.
 Sacristan training is conducted by existing sacristans; this is not something offered via the Archdiocese.

 What does a Sacristan do?

 As Sacristan, we have two main roles: Mass Set Up and Clean Up, and Mass Coordinator.

 Below is a brief explanation of each role: